FWinkler79/SpringCloudPlatform/README.md

 * RSocket

 Note that the service URL (`http://localhost:2222/reservations?page=1&size=2&sort=reservationName,asc`) contains parameters for **sorting and paging** - all out of the box with [Spring Data](https://spring.io/projects/spring-data).
+There is also a "search by name" endpoint available.
+E.g. `http://localhost:2222/reservations/search/by-name?reservationName=Carl` will return only the reservations whose name is "Carl".

 # Diagnostics Service